 Under Nazir’s stewardship, CIMB Group has won many awards in recent years including best investment bank and best Islamic bank in Asia and best bank in Malaysia.
 Nazir himself has been recognized as Malaysia’s top executive/ CEO on several occasions.
 He was the youngest recipient of FinanceAsia’s “Lifetime Achievement Award” in 2009 and was also awarded Euromoney’s “2012 Outstanding Achievement Award” in recognition of his outstanding contribution to the Asian financial markets and was voted 2nd best bank CEO in Asia in 2008.

 Nazir is married to Dato’ Azlina Aziz and they have 2 young children.
 He graduated from the University of Bristol with a B.Sc.
 (Hons) and obtained an M.Phil. from the University of Cambridge.
 In 2009 Nazir was the Chevening Fellow at Oxford Centre for Islamic Studies.
 Nazir has been a strong proponent of ASEAN economic integration, spearheading the setting up of the ASEAN Business Club comprising CEO’s of the largest ASEAN multinationals.
 He is also an advocate of “moderation” in Malaysia, a multicultural and multiracial society- where he has spoken publicly on numerous occasions rejecting extremism.

-This is an internal event for BSG students and BSG alumni only.
+This is an internal event for Blavatnik School students and alumni only.